gabrielececchia/obsidian/vehicle dynamics/e.V. Dynamics.md

 “Driving a car as fast as possible (in a race) is all about maintaining the highest possible acceleration level in the appropriate direction”

-The overall technical objective in racing is the achievement of a vehicle configuration, acceptable within the practical intepretation of the rules, which can traverse a given course in a minimum time when operated manually by a driver utilizing techniques within his/her capabilities.
+The overall technical objective in racing is the achievement of a vehicle configuration, acceptable within the practical interpretation of the rules, which can traverse a given course in a minimum time when operated manually by a driver utilizing techniques within his/her capabilities.

 <u>Note</u>: The point to be emphasized is that to maintain a curved path on the ground the vehicle must be moving sideways as well as forward, and lateral acceleration is merely the change in lateral speed with time to achieve this.